submission-paper-code/submit/README.md

 )
 ```

-We use TVM, an open source compiler stack for deep learning systems with [Apache-2.0](LICENSE) license.
+This project uses TVM, an open source compiler stack for deep learning systems with [Apache-2.0](LICENSE) license.